blocktators/nfthack2022/README.md

 use Polygon and OpenSea.

 ## Art
-Art has been created with Abobe in SVG.
+Art has been created with Adobe in SVG.
 The potatoes are meant to mock the significance of how world-changing social-impact narratives agendas become religiously dogmatic.